 From the car park we go downhill towards the uphill hairpin bend with the car.
-On the left side of the road we will notice a sign with CAI signs that shows us unequivocally the descent towards the Rio Sallagoni gorge where the Ferrata di Castel Drena (10 'from the parking lot) started.
+On the left side of the road we will notice a pole with CAI signs that shows us unequivocally the downhill towards the gorge of Rio Sallagoni where it immediately begins the Ferrata di Castel Drena (10 'from the parking lot) started.

-The via ferrata starts on the left side of the gorge.
+The ferrata begins on the left of the gorge.
 We climb with the rope a couple of meters and then start a short traverse to the right with brackets for the feet before climbing a few meters diagonally and then vertically.
-This stretch is quite exposed and very beautiful with the river flowing under our feet.
-We continue in the traverse meeting a more challenging stretch because slightly overhanging with which will force us to make a slight pull on the cable to maintain balance.
-After this short stretch - probably the most challenging of the route - we pass under a stuck stone and meet an escape route that rises vertically.
-If we want to continue in the gorge we continue the traverse to the right.
-The gorge now narrows and we continue in the long traverse not difficult and only in some places a little challenging.
+This trait is rather exposed and very beatiful with the river flowing beneath our feet.
+We continue on the traverse reaching a more challenging passage as it slightly overhangs asking us to pull the wire to maintain balance.
+After this short stretch - probably the most challenging of the route - we pass under a stuck stone and meet an escape that rises vertical.
+If we want to proceed in the gorge we continue the traverse towards right.
+La forra ora gets narrower and we continue in the long traverse not difficult and only in some places a little challenging.
 Near a large boulder stuck with a particularly narrow gorge we pass on the right side and we continue the traverse with only one more difficult passage due to a rocky projection.
-In short, we finish the equipment and we are in a beautiful landscape with waterfalls in front of us and a rocky amphitheater above our heads.
+In short, the equipment ends and we are in a beautiful landscape with waterfalls in front of us and a rocky amphitheater above our heads.

 Now the second part of the via ferrata begins.
-We set off along the left path and soon reach the first three-rope suspension bridge.
+We set off along the left path and soon reach the first bridge suspended with three wires.
 The bridge is fifteen meters long and is fairly stable.
-We continue on the right side of the stream along an aided path and some easy rocky jumps.
-In short we pass on the left side of the bridge for a stretch of vertical ascent to the right.
+We continue on the right side of the stream along an aided path and some easy rocky leaps.
+In short we pass on the left side of the bridge for a uphill stretch in vertical to the right.
 It is the only vertical stretch of the route and some individual steps require a little effort to be passed but all on a low difficulty level.
 In short we reach the second suspension bridge, shorter than the previous one but less stable.
 We are at the end of the Ferrata di Castel Drena (40 'from the start - 50' total).
 Now we have to cross a wooden bridge and return to the right side of the stream and then uphill on a path until we come out near the castle (10 'from the end of the ferrata - 1h total).

 From the Castle following the asphalt road downhill we will notice that on the left a path comes off that in steep descent with a few bends brings us back to the tamburello field (20 'from the castle - 1h 20' total).